Kibnet/Avalonia.TestRecorder/README.md

 - ✅ **Assertion capture** - Record UI state validations with Ctrl+Shift+A
 - 📝 **Clean DSL** - Fluent, readable test code using the `Ui` helper class
 - ⚡ **Headless execution** - Run tests without visible windows in CI/CD pipelines
+- ➖ **Minimizable overlay** - Collapse the recorder overlay to a small button when not needed

 ## Quick Start